ericqu/LinearRegression.jl/README.md

 (Intercept)   │    -24.8724      10.2654     -2.42292    0.0172133     -45.2412     -4.50351          0.0
 x             │     44.7417      2.45391      18.2329  2.06014e-33      39.8727      49.6108          1.0
 ```
-Which is pretty good, so let's further review some diagnostic plots.
+This is pretty good, so let's further review some diagnostic plots.

 ```julia
 select(results, [:predicted, :y]) |> @vlplot(